Ana Dias (photographer)

-Ana Dias (born 15 July 1984) is a Portuguese photographer, best known for her photography for Playboy magazine.
+Ana Dias (born 1984) is a Portuguese photographer, best known for her photography for Playboy magazine.

-Life and work
+Early life and education

-Ana Dias was born in Porto, Portugal, in 1984.
+Dias was born in Porto, Portugal, on 15 July 1984.
 She graduated from the Porto Superior School of Art in fine arts, specializing in drawing, in 2007.
 Having finished her education, she started teaching serigraphy, lithography and engraving at that institution.

+Career

-Her background in fine arts led her to photography, which came to be her primary way of artistic expression.
+Her background in fine arts led her to photography.
 As a photographer she works mainly with erotic femininity.